-If your dividends have had RWT deducted, include this in Box 10A.
-Tell the payer you're a non-resident and the country you're resident in.
+If your dividends have had RWT deducted, include this in Box 13A.
+Tell the payer you're a non-resident and the country you're a resident in.
 The payer will then deduct NRWT at the rate for that country.